-Newman, William G, Payne, Katherine, Tricker, Karen, Roberts, Stephen A, Fargher, Emily, Pushpakom, Sudeep, Alder, Jane E, Sidgwick, Gary P, Payne, Debbie, Elliott, Rachel A, Heise, Marco, Elles, Robert, Ramsden, Simon C, Andrews, Julie, Houston, J Brian, Qasim, Faeiza, Shaffer, Jon, Griffiths, Christopher EM, Ray, David W, Bruce, Ian and Ollier, William ER
+Newman, William G, Payne, Katherine, Tricker, Karen, Roberts, Stephen A, Fargher, Emily, Pushpakom, Sudeep, Alder, Jane, Sidgwick, Gary P, Payne, Debbie, Elliott, Rachel A, Heise, Marco, Elles, Robert, Ramsden, Simon C, Andrews, Julie, Houston, J Brian, Qasim, Faeiza, Shaffer, Jon, Griffiths, Christopher EM, Ray, David W, Bruce, Ian and Ollier, William ER (2011) A pragmatic randomized controlled trial of thiopurine methyltransferase genotyping prior to azathioprine treatment: the TARGET study.
+Pharmacogenomics, 12 (6). pp. 815-826.
+ISSN 1462-2416

 Full text not available from this repository.